jessepav/lacygoill-wiki-backup/keyboard/layout.md

 ##
 ##
 ##
+# How to customize the console keyboard layout?

+        $ cat <<'EOF' | sudo tee -a /etc/systemd/system/getty@.service.d/keyboard-layout.conf
+[Service]
+ExecStartPre=/usr/bin/loadkeys /home/user/.config/keyboard/vc.conf
+EOF

+---

+`vc.conf` should contain your customizations, such as:

+        altgr keycode 3 = less
+        ...
+        alt keycode 36 = Scroll_Forward
+        ...
+        keymaps 0-2,4,6,8,12
+        keycode 58 = Control
+        ...

+Use `dumpkeys`  to read the current  layout and `showkey`  to get the code  of a key.
+Read `man 5 keymaps` for the syntax of the file.

+---

+If you tweak  `vc.conf`, you can apply the changes  immediately, by pressing C-d then re-logging.

+##
 # Where can I find a list of all the possible options that I can pass to `setxkbmap`?